 Rule 9006.
-Computing and Extending Time; Time for Motion Papers
+Computing and Extending Time; Motions

 (a)Computing Time.
 The following rules apply in computing any time period specified in these rules, in the Federal Rules of Civil Procedure, in any local rule or court order, or in any statute that does not specify a method of computing time.